-(ii) entry of the residence or premises are likely to yield information pertaining to the non-compliance; and
+(ii) entry and inspection of the private residence or unlicensed business premises are likely to yield information pertaining to the non-compliance; and

-(iii) entry of the residence or premises is are reasonably necessary for the purposes of this Act.
+(iii) entry and inspection of that residence or those premises are reasonably necessary for the purposes of determining compliance.

-(1C) An inspector otherwise required to obtain a warrant under subsection (1B), may enter any premises without a warrant
+(1C) An inspector otherwise required to obtain a warrant for entry and inspection of a private residence or unlicensed business premises in terms of subsection (1A), may enter and inspect that residence or those premises without a warrant—

-with the consent of—
+(a) with the consent of—

+(i) in the case of a private residence—

+(aa) the person apparently in control of the business reasonably believed to be conducted at the private residence; and

+(bb) the occupant of the part of the private residence to be entered and inspected; or

-the owner or person apparently in physical control of the premises
+(ii) in the case of unlicensed business premises, the person apparently in control of the business reasonably believed to be conducted at the premises,

-after that owner or person was informed that he or she is under no obligation to admit the inspector in the absence of a warrant; or
+after informing him or her that he or she is under no obligation to admit the inspector in the absence of a warrant; or

-(b) if the inspector on reasonable grounds believes that—
+(b) with the prior authority of the Director or the head of a supervisory body, or a senior staff member of the Centre or supervisory body delegated to perform the function, if the Director, head or senior staff member on reasonable grounds believes that—

-(i) a warrant will be issued under subsection (1B) if the inspector applied for it; and
+(i) a warrant will be issued under subsection (1B) if applied for;

-(ii) the delay in obtaining the warrant is likely to defeat the purpose for which the inspector seeks to enter the premises
+(ii) the delay in obtaining the warrant is likely to defeat the purpose for which entry and inspection of the private residence or unlicensed business premises is sought; and

-.
-(1D) Where an inspector enterspremises without a warrant, he or she must do so—

-(a) at a reasonable time;
+(iii) it is necessary to enter and inspect that residence or those premises to perform any or all of the actions contemplated in section 45B(2)(a) to (f).
+(1D) Where an inspector enters and inspects premises in terms of subsection (1)(b), or a private residence or unlicensed business premises in terms of subsection (1C), he or she must do so—

+(a) at a reasonable time within ordinary business hours or, if the inspector on reasonable grounds believes that the purpose for which the entry and inspection is sought, is likely to be defeated by a delay, as closely to ordinary business hours as the circumstances reasonably permit;

-(b) on reasonable notice, where appropriate; and
+(b) on reasonable notice, where appropriate;

-(c) with strict regard to decency and good order, including to a person’s right to—
+(c) with strict regard to an affected person’s right to—

-(i) respect for and the protection of dignity;
+(i) dignity;

-(ii) freedom and security; and
+(ii) freedom and security;

-(iii) personal privacy;
+(iii) privacy; and

+(iv) other constitutional rights; and

+(d) with strict regard to decency and good order as the circumstances require, in particular by—

+(i) entering and inspecting only such areas or objects as are reasonably required for purposes of section 45B(2);

+(ii) conducting the inspection discreetly and with due decorum;

+(iii) causing as little disturbance as possible; and

+(iv) concluding the inspection as soon as possible.

-(1E) Subsection (1D)(c) apply with the necessary changes where an inspector enters premises on the authority of a warrant.
+(1E) Subsection (1D)(c) and (d) apply with the necessary changes where an inspector enters and inspects premises on the authority of a warrant issued under subsection (1B).

 (2) An inspector, in conducting an inspection, may—

-(a) in writing direct a person to appear for questioning before the inspector at a time and place determined by the inspector;
+(a) in writing direct a person to appear for questioning before the inspector at a reasonable time and place determined by the inspector;

-(b) order any person who has or had any document in his, her or its possession or under his, her or its control relating to the affairs of the accountable institution, reporting institution or person applies—
+(b) order any person who has or had any document in his, her or its possession or under his, her or its control relating to the affairs of the accountable institution, reporting institution or person to whom this Act applies—

 (i) to produce that document; or

-(ii) to furnish the inspector at the place and in the manner determined by the inspector with information in respect of that document;
+(ii) to furnish the inspector at the place and in the manner reasonably determined by the inspector with information in respect of that document;